 If not those things, what legacies and gifts DID you leave?
 What did you stand for during your short time here on earth?

-These may not inspire you.
+These virtues may not inspire you.
 That’s fine.
-They do mean something to me, and that’s the point.
-As you ask yourself the same questions in the exercises, the values most important to you will naturally rise to the surface.
+But they do mean something to me, and that’s the point.

 I hope these exercises have been as helpful for you as they have for me.
-While they may not seem directly related to real estate investing and wealth building, I think they are the very foundation of any success in those areas.
+While they may not seem directly related to real estate investing and financial independence, I think they are the very foundation of any success in those areas.

-These types of exercises aren’t easy.
+And I realize these types of exercises aren’t easy.
 They take time, and they can be uncomfortable.
-But, you will thank yourself for taking on the most difficult but important of all projects, shaping the contents of your own mind.
+But, you will thank yourself for taking on the most difficult but important of all projects – your own mind.

 Have you done any of these self-reflection exercises?
 Were they helpful for you?
 Do you have any other practices that help you learn more about yourself?
 I’d love to hear from you in the comments below.